 All class members are expected to follow the rules of common courtesy in all communications, written and verbal.
-Guidelines for these rules are available through the course Canvas site and can also be accessed at:
+Guidelines for these rules can be accessed at https://cise.ufl.edu/wp-content/uploads/sites/15/2019/08/CISE_Netiquette_Guide.pdf

-https://cise.ufl.edu/wp-content/uploads/sites/15/2019/08/CISE Netiquette Guide.pdf

 General questions of relevance to the whole class should be posted to the course's discussion board or Frequently Asked Questions (FAQs) section.
-Check for answers there before emailing the instructor.
-Private questions may be sent to the instructor via Canvas mail.
+Please check for answers there before emailing the instructor.
+Private questions should be sent to the instructor via Canvas mail.